Ñusta: Coya

-The Inca empire was ruled over by the Sapa Inca and the Coya, a king and queen of sorts, who were typically brother and sister.
-They extended their rule over their empire through a broad network of male and female elite locals who were, throughout their youth, educated in Cuzco on Inca ways of life.
-The ruling Incas attempted to assimilate their conquered people into Inca belief systems by promoting a state ideology that made Inca political affairs and religion inseparable from one another.
-In Inca society, coyas are important, second to the Sapa Inca who's the most important person.
-By marrying a Sapa Inca, the coya has the duty to provide legitimacy for her children because of her status, and political guidance for her husband and her sons of whom one will be the succeeding Sapa Inca.
-Generally, a coya vocalizes the concerns and demands of the individuals of the Inca royal family.
-It's why she was important in helping to maintain the relationship between the Sapa Inca and the rest of the Inca Royal family.
-Young Inca women from around the empire, typically daughters of ayllu chiefs referred to as curacas, were sent to Cuzco to reside in the palace of the Coya or with other elite Inca noblewomen.
-These women had authority over the girls and were responsible for educating them on Inca lore and involving them in religious rituals.
-One of these rituals involved bringing golden pitchers of chicha to the Sapa Inca so that he may offer them to the Sun.
-These apprenticeships were a vital process in the population maintenance of the Inca elite as the Coya who hosted these girls was responsible for marrying them to appropriate men in the empire.
-Additionally, female traditions and skills were passed down in these environments.
-Apprenticeships such as these formed bonds of allegiance between women of varying ranks of Inca nobility.
-These apprenticeships were mutually beneficial for all involved.
-The young women were housed, educated, and matched with appropriate husbands; the hosting Coya and noblewomen found their power legitimized as the girls they hosted returned to their communities and spread pro-Inca messages to female peasants.
+The Incan empire was ruled by the Sapa Inca and the Coya, a king and queen of sorts, who were typically brother and sister.
+They extended their rule through a broad network of male and female elite locals who were throughout their youth educated in Cuzco on Incan ways of life.
+The ruling Incas attempted to assimilate their conquered peoples into Incan belief systems by promoting a state ideology that made Incan political affairs and religion inseparable.
+In Incan society, coyas were only second in importance to the Sapa Inca.

+Because coyas was not fully royal, marrying a Sapa Inca enabled a coya to legitimize her children in elite Incan society.
+She would then provide political guidance to her husband and her sons, of whom one would succeed his father as Sapa Inca.
+A coya gave voice to the concerns and demands of individuals in the royal family, helping to maintain relationships between the Sapa Inca and other royal relatives.

+Young Incan women from around the empire, typically daughters of kurakas, were sent to Cuzco to reside in the palace of the Coya or with other elite Incan noblewomen.
+These women had authority over the girls and were responsible for educating them in Incan lore and participation in religious rituals.
+One such ritual was bringing golden pitchers of chicha to the Sapa Inca so that he might offer them to the Sun.
+Feminine traditions and skills were passed down in these environments as well.
+The women who hosted these girls were also responsible for marrying them to appropriate men in the empire.

+These relationships created bonds of allegiance between Incan noblewomen of varying ranks.
+They were mutually beneficial for all involved.
+The girls were housed, educated, and matched with appropriate husbands; the hosting Coya or noblewoman increased her power as the girls they hosted returned to their communities and spread pro-Incan messages to female peasants.
 This practice created generational cycles of obligation between noblewomen and their social inferiors.

-The noblewomen whom the Coya closely ruled over ranged in identity from princesses referred to as ñustas to great ladies referred to as capac huarmis or wives of chiefs referred to as curaca huarmi. Ñustas typically did not have full Inca status and, therefore, had to have their natal province as a part of their title.
+The noblewomen whom the Coya closely ruled over ranged from princesses (ñustas) to great ladies (capac huarmi) to wives of kurakas (kuraka huarmi).
 The classes of Inca noblewomen were numerous; this list encompasses only a few examples.
-During the colonial period, ‘ñusta’ and ‘Coya’ would sometimes be integrated into the names of noblewomen to indicate their general nobility status without specifically designating them as the sole queen or an actual princess.
+During the colonial period, "ñusta" and "Coya" would sometimes be integrated into the names of noblewomen to indicate their general nobility without specifically designating them as the sole queen or an actual princess.